NucleusPowered/Nucleus/THIRDPARTY.md

 These libraries are available under the terms of the Apache 2 licence, certified as open source and compatible with the MIT licence.
 The Apache 2 licence will be reproduced at the bottom of this file.

-## Caffeine Caching Library

-Used in the Ticket module, included in the plugin JAR.

-These libraries are available under the terms of the Apache 2 licence, certified as open source and compatible with the MIT licence.
-The Apache 2 licence will be reproduced at the bottom of this file.

 ## Apache Licence Version 2.0

 Apache License<br/>